 Ever been stumped with an error code your Windows installation threw up and did know where to look it up?
-There are a few tools that can help you identify the Error Code and Message which Windows may throw up.
-Let us have a look at a few of such free tools that can help you find out the meanings of such Windows error codes and messages.
+There are a few tools that can help you identify the Error Code and Message that Windows may throw up.
+Let us have a look at a few of such free Windows Error Code & Message Lookup Tools that can help you find out the meanings of such Windows error codes and messages.

 Windows Error Code & Message Lookup Tools

-Windows Error Lookup Tool, Error Messages, ErrMsg, Error Goblin for Windows are some free error code lookup tools that can help you identify what Windows error codes means.
-This post also lists useful links to download and web pages that can help you identify the error codes and check up on error messages
+Windows Error Lookup Tool, Error Messages, ErrMsg, Error Goblin, etc. for Windows are some free error code lookup tools that can help you identify what Windows error codes means.
+This post also lists useful links to download and web pages that can help you identify the error codes and check up on error messages:

 The Microsoft Error Code Lookup Tool, may say it’s for Exchange, but it covers Exchange, Windows and a number of other Microsoft products too.
 This command-line tool can help determine error values from decimal and hexadecimal error codes in Microsoft Windows operating systems.

 Here <error code> represents the hexadecimal code that you want to look up.

 For instance, if you gave system error code 0x7, you have to run the following command:

 Error Messages for Windows will allow you to look up Microsoft Windows error code numbers and display a descriptive message explaining what the numeric code actually means.
 It also lets you display and print all of the error codes and messages defined for your version of Windows.
 Error Messages for Windows have now been updated for Windows 10 and you can download it from gregorybraun.com/MSWinErr.html.

 Windows Error Lookup Tool is another tool that can help you look up Windows error codes.
 If you have software programs that produce numeric error codes, you can find out what they mean using these tools.